XiaoliangJiang/Final-Project/README.md

-# 590PR Final_Project
+# 590PR Final Project
 # Title: Monte Carlo Method for Baccarat (card game)
 ## Team Member(s):
 Xiaoliang Jiang and Te Lin

 # Monte Carlo Simulation Scenario & Purpose:
 ## Senario:
 Baccarat is a popular card game played at casinos, especially among Asian gamblers.
-It is a comparing card game played between two hands, the "player" and the "banker".
+It is a card game played between two hands, the "player" and the "banker".
 Each baccarat coup (round of play) has three possible outcomes: "player" (player has the higher score), "banker", and "tie".
 In baccarat, cards have a point value: cards two through nine are worth face value (in points); tens, jacks, queens and kings have no point value (i.e. are worth zero); aces are worth 1 point; jokers are not used.
 Hands are valued according to the rightmost digit of the sum of their constituent cards.
 For example, a hand consisting of 2 and 3 is worth 5, but a hand consisting of 6 and 7 is worth 3 (i.e., the 3 being the rightmost digit in the combined points total of 13).
 The highest possible hand value in baccarat is therefore nine.

 ### Rules of Baccarat:
 If neither the player nor the banker is dealt a total of 8 or 9 in the first two cards (known as a "natural"), the tableau is consulted, first for the player's rules, then the banker's.